-Take precautions to protect carpet and interior furnishings when removing Engine Access Covers.
-The undersides of the covers could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings.
+Take precautions to protect carpet and interior furnishings when removing the Engine Access Cover.
+The undersides of the cover could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings.

-Forward Engine Access Cover (Beneath rear bath floor)
+Models 45DL and 45PL Engine Access Cover (Beneath rear bath floor)

 - 1. Remove rear bathroom rug (if equipped) and set aside. - 2.
-Using the Engine Cover Latch Key (located on your key ring), unlock the center Engine Cover Latch by turning counter-clockwise.
+Using the Engine Cover Latch Key (located on your key ring), unlock the Engine Cover Latch by turning counter-clockwise.